davaoio/docker-php/README.md

 We start with the Docker image `php:7.3-apache`.
 This container source code can be found here: https://github.com/docker-library/php/blob/5992cb02fa5b3d76baffad60d94052a805958553/7.3/buster/apache/Dockerfile

-`docker-compose` links up the `src/` directory to `/var/www/html/` inside the container.
+`docker-compose` is only used for local development.
+It allows us to have a complete environment for testing.
+It links up the `src/` directory to `/var/www/html/` inside the container.
 So you just need to save your code and can refresh the browser to pick up the changes.